Last updated: June 2026

 The following tables show exact equity injection requirements across three deal sizes.
 These are estimates based on current market data as of Q1 2026.
 Actual terms depend on individual qualification and lender.

-Scenario 1: $300K Acquisition
+Scenario 1: $300K Acquisition (minimum-injection structure)

 Item Amount